lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Note that all registers are little-endian.
 The key length is configured using the KEY_LEN field of {{< regref "CTRL" >}}.
 Independent of the selected key length, software must always write all 8 32-bit registers.
+Each register has to be written at least once.
 The order in which these registers are written does not matter.
 Anything can be written to the unused key registers.
 For AES-128 and AES-192, the actual initial key used for encryption is formed by using the {{< regref "KEY0" >}} - {{< regref "KEY3" >}} and {{< regref "KEY0" >}} - {{< regref "KEY5" >}}, respectively.